Close

 United Kingdom

 I originally studied Biochemistry at Imperial College before completing a PhD in Cellular and Molecular Neurobiology in 2008.
-I then moved into the field of malaria transmission research in the Lab of Prof Bob Sinden, playing an instrumental part in establishing the Medicines for Malaria Venture Centre of Excellence at Imperial and developing gold standard high throughput assays for the discovery of new transmission-blocking antimalarial drugs.
+I then moved into the field of malaria transmission research in the Lab of Prof Bob Sinden, playing an instrumental part in establishing the Medicines for Malaria Venture (MMV) Centre of Excellence developing gold standard high throughput assays for the discovery of new transmission-blocking antimalarial drugs.
+16 years later, I still manage the high throughput transmission-blocking drug screening platform for the MMV at LSHTM and we continue to generate data supporting the global antimalarial drug development pipeline.

 In 2018 I moved to LSHTM to begin an independent career focusing on Plasmodium falciparum transmission cell biology and in Feb 2021 I was awarded the MRC Career Development Award Fellowship.